UTC−04:00

 UTC−04:00 is an identifier for a time offset from UTC of −04:00.

-It is observed in the Eastern Time Zone (e.g., in Canada and the United States) during the warm months of daylight saving time, as Eastern Daylight Time.
-The Atlantic Time Zone observes it during standard time (cold months).
+It is observed in the Eastern Time Zone (e.g., in Canada and the United States) during daylight saving time, as Eastern Daylight Time.
+The Atlantic Time Zone observes it during standard time.

 It is observed all year in the Eastern Caribbean and several South American countries.